 My large checked suitcase easily fit under my bed and was out of the way the entire trip.

-There was an official Welcome Briefing where we were introduced to the officers of the Baldur and given a brief explanation of life onboard for the next 2 weeks.
+There was an official Welcome Briefing where we were introduced to the officers of the Baldur.
+And we were given a brief explanation of life on board for the next 2 weeks.

 Here I am with the officers of the Viking Baldur during our Viking Grand European Tour.

 Every evening, we could choose to have dinner in two different locations: in the main dining room, or in the more casual and much smaller Aquavit Terrace.